mavroprovato/algorithms/README.md

 The library is written against C11, so a conforming compliler is needed, like [gcc](https://gcc.gnu.org/) or [clang](https://clang.llvm.org/).
 Also, for the programs, an implemention conforming to POSIX.1-2008 is required.
 Currently the project has been tested with GCC version 4.8.2 on Ubuntu 16.04.

-To build the library you can use the provided Makefile. `make` creates a debug build. `make realease` creates a build without debug sumbols, and with compiler optimizations enabled.
+To build the library you can use the provided Makefile. `make` creates a debug build. `make release` creates a build without debug sumbols, and with compiler optimizations enabled.